Reionization after JWST: a photon budget crisis?

 To match the CMB optical depth, the $\dot{n}_{\rm ion}$ of early galaxies must dramatically decrease.
 This is currently \textit{not} observed in the high-$z$ galaxy population.
 For instance, the UVLFs do not show a significant turnover down to $\MUV\approx-15$~\citep{Atek:2018nsc}, faint galaxies during the epoch of reionization are very blue down to $\MUV\approx-17$ \citep[][hinting at high $\fesc$]{Topping23_jwst_UVSlopes, Cullen23_jwst_UVSlopes}, and on average galaxies produce significantly more ionizing photons than inferred from HST + \textit{Spitzer} observations down to $\MUV\approx-15$~\citep{Simmonds24_xiion, Atek24_Nature_xiion,Endsley23_reionization}.
 As such, taken at face value the galaxies JWST has observed already produce enough ionizing photons to reionize the universe.
 This does not include faint galaxies still unprobed by JWST observations, or a contribution from early black holes (which appear prevalent in early JWST observations, \citealt{Matthee:2023utn}).
 There must be a missing ingredient in either our modeling or observations to harmonize the galaxy and CMB inferences of reionization.

 Moving forward, there are several avenues that can further audit the ionizing-photon budget.
 Future CMB surveys are expected to measure $\tau_{\rm CMB}$ to $\approx 0.002$~\citep{LiteBIRD:2022cnt}, which would sharpen our understanding of reionization.
-Better constraints on the timing of reionization beyond $\tau_{\rm CMB}$~\citep[e.g., via the kinematic Sunyaev-Zel{'}dovich effect and the transmission of Lyman-$\alpha$ photons from high-redshift galaxies][]{SPT-3G:2024lko,Chen2024,Nakane23_xHILAEs_JWST} or measurements the distribution of reionization bubbles~\citep{Ouchi:2020zce,HERA:2021noe,LuMason_bubbles24}, will provide invaluable information on how different sources contribute to the photon budget.
+Better constraints on the timing of reionization beyond $\tau_{\rm CMB}$~\citep[e.g., via the kinematic Sunyaev-Zel{'}dovich effect and the transmission of Lyman-$\alpha$ photons from high-redshift sources][]{SPT-3G:2024lko,Chen2024,Nakane23_xHILAEs_JWST,Ouchi:2020zce,LuMason_bubbles24} and tomographic measurements of the distribution of neutral and ionized hydrogen through the 21-cm line~\citep{Morales:2009gs,HERA:2021noe}, will provide invaluable information on how different sources contribute to the photon budget.
 Further studies of both $\fesc$ (at low $z$) and $\xi_{\rm ion}$ (at high $z$) are critical to account for selection biases in our samples, or for missed assumptions in their interpretation.